Hack-Club-Nitrr/GameBreak/README.md

 # GameBreak
-Collection of mini games made with javascript and python
+Collection of mini games made with javascript.